wpswings/woo-refund-and-exchange-lite/readme.txt

 = 3.0.4 - RELEASED ON 17 DECEMBER 2020 =

 * NEW: order_id shortcode for view order msg mails
-* NEW: Video link on Overview tab
+* NEW: Video link on the Overview tab
 * FIX: Compatibility with Latest WP (5.6)

 = 3.0.3 - RELEASED ON 13 NOVEMBER 2020 =